Pygmalions/EmitToolbox/EmitToolbox/README.md

 Contexts:

-- `AssemblyBuildingContext` - Context for building dynamic assemblies.
+- `DynamicAssembly` - Context for building dynamic assemblies.
 - `DynamicType` - Context for building dynamic types.
-- `MethodBuildingContext` - Context for building dynamic methods.
+- `DynamicMethod` - Context for building dynamic methods.
-- ㇄ `ActionMethodBuildingContext` - Context for building dynamic methods that does not have a return value.
+- ㇄ `DynamicAction` - Context for building dynamic methods that does not have a return value.
-- ㇄ `FuncMethodBuildingContext` - Context for building dynamic methods that has a return value.
+- ㇄ `DynamicFunctor` - Context for building dynamic methods that has a return value.
-- `FieldBuildingContext` - Context for building fields of the dynamic types.
+- `DynamicField` - Context for building fields of the dynamic types.
-- `PropertyBuildingContext` - Context for building properties of the dynamic types.
+- `DynamicProperty` - Context for building properties of the dynamic types.

 ## Usage